MatPont/MT-PGA/README.md

 ### Install cmake 3.21 (Optional)

-To install TTK (next step), you will need cmake 3.21 or higher.
+To install TTK (one of the next step), you will need cmake 3.21 or higher.
 If your OS does not allow to install automatically the latest version of cmake (like Ubuntu 20) you can install it with the following commands:
 (replace the 4 in "make -j4" by the number of available cores on your system) (if you do not want to install libssl-dev you can add `-DCMAKE_USE_OPENSSL=OFF` at the end of the command `configure`)